From tropical rainforest to glaciers and eternal snow. Step by step to the roof of Africa via the Machame Route.

 Rest is essential today.
 After an early dinner you crawl into your sleeping bag, because around midnight the summit attempt begins.

-Around midnight the toughest but most beautiful stage starts.
+Around midnight the toughest but most beautiful stage begins.
 After about 6 hours you reach the roof of Africa at sunrise.

-The expedition is over and you can take a nice warm shower at the hotel, use a normal toilet, have clothes washed and completely recover from a magnificently beautiful experience.
+The expedition is over.
+At the hotel you can enjoy a hot shower, use a proper toilet, have your clothes washed and fully recover from a magnificently beautiful experience.

-On this last day in Arusha you'll still feel your muscles quite a bit and that's why a long journey by bus or plane is still not recommended for everyone.
-You have a breakfast buffet at the hotel.
-Still enjoy Arusha and go souvenir hunting.
-Or take a massage at the hotel.
-In the evening the whole mountain team comes together one more time.
+On this last day in Arusha your muscles will still remind you of the climb, which is why a long journey by bus or plane is best postponed.
+A breakfast buffet awaits you at the hotel.
+Enjoy Arusha one more time and go souvenir hunting — or treat yourself to a massage.
+In the evening the entire mountain team comes together one last time.
 You receive your certificate and close the expedition with a unique, traditional closing ceremony.

 The Machame Route is challenging, safe and incredibly beautiful.

 Combine your Kilimanjaro trek with an unforgettable safari in Tanzania, before or after your climb.
 Visit the Serengeti or Ngorongoro Crater and spot lions, elephants and giraffes.
-Choose a day trip or multi-day arrangement – we arrange it seamlessly connected to your expedition.
+Choose a day trip or multi-day arrangement – we arrange it seamlessly alongside your expedition.